spikestats/spikestats.github.io/tos.md

 This Agreement shall remain in effect until terminated by you or Spike Stats.
 Spike Stats may, in its sole discretion, at any time and for any or no reason, suspend or terminate this Agreement with or without prior notice.
 This Agreement will terminate immediately, without prior notice from Spike Stats, in the event that you fail to comply with any provision of this Agreement.
-You may also terminate this Agreement by deleting the app and all copies thereof from your computer.
+You may also terminate this Agreement by deleting the app and all copies thereof from your Device.
-Upon termination of this Agreement, you shall cease all use of the app and delete all copies of the app from your computer.
+Upon termination of this Agreement, you shall cease all use of the app and delete all copies of the app from your Device.
 Termination of this Agreement will not limit any of Spike Stats's rights or remedies at law or in equity in case of breach by you (during the term of this Agreement) of any of your obligations under the present Agreement.

 ### Indemnification